amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Coding-Conventions.md

 Modules can be built in shareable repositories, or locally within a component repository.
 If you find yourself writing the same set of resources or functionality over and over again, consider building a module instead.

-When to conside writing a module:
+When to consider writing a module:

 - When multiple resources should always be used together (e.g. a CloudWatch Alarm and EC2 instance)
 - When module re-use is shallow (preferably don't nest modules)